 American patriotism, agriculture and Christmas spirit will all be present on Sunday Nov.
 6 at 2:00 p.m. when Kaleidoscope Farms once again holds a ceremony to honor veterans while serving those who serve their country.

 Through the Ohio Christmas Tree Association’s Operation Evergreen Program, local veterans will gather at the farm to pick out Christmas trees that will be shipped to troops overseas for their holidays spent far from home and their loved ones.
-The local Marine Color Guard, elected officials and area veterans groups have been invited to attend the event.
+Elected officials and area veterans groups have been invited to attend the event.

-“This program is so special because it gives us a chance to give just a little to those who are giving so much to us through their service to our country,” said Dave Reese, owner of Kaleidoscope Farms and president of the Ohio Christmas Tree Association.
+“This program is so special because it gives us a chance to give just a little to those who are giving so much to us through their service to our country,” said Dave Reese, owner of Kaleidoscope Farms.
 “We hear back from troops every year telling us that they really appreciate what we’re doing for them.
 It is very hard to be away from their families over Christmas, and any little reminder of home is very important to them.”

 For more information about the event or the Operation Evergreen program, contact Reese at 419-722-1154.